 - Keep nerve signals strong

 Parrots don’t fare well in dark, secluded environments.
-This is partly because it limits how much vitamin D they absorb from the sun.
-However, if your parrot needs an extra boost during gloomy winter months, feed it fish.
-According to a study published in Nutrition, fish and fish products are among the best sources of vitamin D.
+This is partly because of how it limits the amount of vitamin D they absorb from the sun.
+However, if your parrot needs an extra boost during gloomy winter months, feed it some fish.
+Experts agree that fish and fish products are among the best sources of vitamin D.

 - Reduce inflammation